florinpop17/app-ideas/Projects/MyPodcast-Library-app.md

 -   [ ] User can scroll through the list
 -   [ ] User can click on the episode icon to display that episodes page on the Podbean web site.
--   [ ] User can click on an episodes heart icon to mark it as a favorite.
+-   [ ] User can click on an episode's heart icon to mark it as a favorite.
--   [ ] User can click on an episodes heart icon to remove it as a favorite.
+-   [ ] User can click on an episode's heart icon to remove it as a favorite.
 -   [ ] User can see the table sorted with most recent episodes at the top, followed by those previously marked as favorites.
 -   [ ] User can see favorite episodes persist across sessions.